akeneo/pim-helpcenter/content/md/products-super-power/enrich-your-reference-entity-records.md

 - Finally, the grid comes with an **infinite scroll** that allows you to display up to 500 results.
 If you reach this limit, the grid will show the following message *"You just scrolled through the first 500 results out of 1450 records.
 To see more, try with more specific search criteria."*

 ::: info
-In the 3.0 version records grid, only the following types of attributes can be displayed in the grid: code, text and image.
+Only the following types of attributes can be displayed in the grid: code, text and image.
-_Since the 3.1 version_, the values of the attributes types single/multiple options and reference entity single/multiple links can also be displayed in the records grid.
+The values of the attributes types single/multiple options and reference entity single/multiple links can also be displayed in the records grid.
 :::

 ::: info